sps014/BlazorQrCodeScanner/README.md

 # BlazorQrCodeScanner

-The `QrCodeScanner` component is a Blazor component for scanning QR codes using a webcam or an image file in WASM, Server and on MAUI Blazor.
+The `QrCodeScanner` component is a Blazor component for scanning QR codes using a webcam or an image file in Blazor WASM, Server and on MAUI Hybrid.
 It is build on Top of [html5-qrcode](https://github.com/mebjas/html5-qrcode).
 It is fully customizable and can use NativeBarcode API on supported devices on Android.